-How does the Informal Facilitated Discussion function within the steps of the FTPAP process?
+How does the function within the steps of the FTPAP process?

-Informal Facilitated Discussion is not a step in the FTPAP process.
+is not a step in the FTPAP process.
 Rather, it is a tool to facilitate dialogue among aggrieved parties at any step in the process.
 As the appeal moves through the levels from the Department to the College and/or Provost levels, seeking resolution at each level means that any party (Faculty Member, Department Chair, Dean, Advisory Committee, etc) can ask for a facilitated discussion for any number of reasons such as to: clarify information; seek additional information; express concerns; or make requests.
-If informal facilitated discussions bring the parties together to resolve their own disputes, then this is a positive outcome for both the Faculty Member and the university.
+If s bring the parties together to resolve their own disputes, then this is a positive outcome for both the Faculty Member and the university.